Rassemblement Démocratique Africain: Formation: 1946

-The congress was held from 18 October 1946 until 21 October 1946.
+The congress was held from 18 to 21 October 1946.
 However, the start of the conference was undermined as a result of French Socialist opposition and conflict between some of the members.
 The Communist party offered full support to the meeting, which only led the other parties to approach the meeting with suspicion.
 Most importantly the Socialist Minister of colonial affairs, Marius Moutet, viewed the meeting as a threat to his colonial policies and thus instructed his allies not to attend and for colonial authorities to do what they could to hinder the meeting.
 Moutet convinced some of the signatories of the document to renounce the manifesto and persuaded Guèye, Senghor, and Diallo not to attend.
 In addition, the colonial authorities confiscated Tchicaya's funds for travel.
 The result was that the 800 delegates who did arrive included few socialist moderates and instead was dominated by those who sought to align the party with the communists.
 Reflecting on the way this shaped the party, Houphouët-Boigny recalled in 1952 that "If Lamine and Senghor had been at Bamako, we would have written another page of history."

 The conference also got off to a rocky start as a result of the different factions in the French Sudan colony which was hosting the conference.
 When Houphouët-Boigny, Apithy, and d'Arboussier arrived on the morning of 18 October at the airport in Bamako (in a plane which was formerly the private plane of Hermann Göring and was provided by the communist party) they were greeted by a hostile Sissoko, worried the party would give support to other French Sudanese political leaders and weaken his leadership.
 Sissoko, as the host of the conference, refused to open up the discussion.
 Eventually pressure from within his own political party and from the leaders assembled led him to agree to open the meeting at 4:00 PM (although he insisted on calling it "your congress" and not "our congress" throughout his opening speech).